NiftySoft/k8s-gossipcar/README.md

 Docker images are availble in `.tar` format in [releases](https://github.com/NiftySoft/k8s-gossipcar/releases).
 To deploy on Kubernetes, a starting config is available in [k8s-deploy.yaml](https://github.com/NiftySoft/k8s-gossipcar/blob/master/k8s-deploy.yaml).
-You will probably want to edit the spec to include your own application container, and possibly change the `containerPort` to something oher than port 80.
+You will probably want to edit the spec to include your own application container, and possibly change the `containerPort` to something other than port 80.

 Once deployed, another process running on the same pod can access the container by sending HTTP requests to localhost:80.
 The following endpoints are available to interact with the key-value store.